HLC-Lewis/6CC550-CW2/README.md

 ### Main Interface

-After logging in, you will be directed to the main interface (`main.html`).
+After logging in, you will be directed to (`main.html`).
 Here, you can view the list of entries, create new entries, and manage existing ones.

 ## Endpoints